pro7357/chatpaste/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Credits
-This project is based on [webpaste](https://github.com/tomnomnom/hacks/tree/master/webpaste) by [tomnomnom](https://github.com/tomnomnom).
+- This project is based on [webpaste](https://github.com/tomnomnom/hacks/tree/master/webpaste) by [tomnomnom](https://github.com/tomnomnom).

-This project is impossible to me without the help from ChatGPT.
+- This project is build with the help from ChatGPT.